usdoj-crt/beta-ada/_pages/law-and-regs/title-ii-2010-regulations.md

 One set of proposed alternative measures that would have potentially provided some cost savings to small public entities—the reduced scoping for certain existing recreational facilities— was not adopted by the Department in the final rule.
 While these proposals were not specific to small entities, they nonetheless might have mitigated the impact of the final rule for some small governmental jurisdictions that owned or operated existing facilities at which these recreational elements were located. *See* Appendix A discussion of existing facilities.
 The Department gave careful consideration to how best to insulate small entities from overly burdensome costs under the 2010 Standards for existing small play areas, swimming pools, and saunas, while still ensuring accessible and integrated recreational facilities that are of great importance to persons with disabilities.
 The Department concluded that the existing program accessibility standard (coupled with the new general element-by-element safe harbor), rather than specific exemptions for these types of existing facilities, is the most efficacious method by which to protect small governmental jurisdictions.

 Once the final rule is promulgated, small entities will also have a wealth of documents to assist them in complying with the 2010 Standards.
-For example, accompanying the title III final rule in the <b>Federal Register</b> is the Department's ‘‘<a href="../titleIII_2010/reg3_2010_appendix_b.htm">Analysis and Commentary on the 2010 ADA Standards for Accessible Design</a>'' (codified as Appendix B to 28 CFR part 36), which provides a plain language description of the revised scoping and technical requirements in these Standards and provides illustrative figures.
+For example, accompanying the title III final rule in the **Federal Register** is the Department's ‘‘<a href="../titleIII_2010/reg3_2010_appendix_b.htm">Analysis and Commentary on the 2010 ADA Standards for Accessible Design</a>'' (codified as Appendix B to 28 CFR part 36), which provides a plain language description of the revised scoping and technical requirements in these Standards and provides illustrative figures.
 The Department also expects to publish guidance specifically tailored to small businesses in the form of a small business compliance guide, as well as to publish technical assistance materials of general interest to all covered entities following promulgation of the final rule.
 Additionally, the Access Board has published a number of guides that discuss and illustrate application of the 2010 Standards to play areas and various types of recreational facilities.

 ### Executive Order 13132